ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

   system.state = UnitArray([5, 3], "µmol")

-Doing it after loading the system, using the *set_state* method, which allow to set the quantity of a given species at a given position:
+Doing it after loading the system, using the *set_state* method, which allows to set the quantity of a given species at a given position:

 .. code:: python